-Since our July 7th report, we can confirm seven additional deaths related to COVID-19.
+Since our July 21st report, we can confirm six additional deaths related to COVID-19.

-- A man in his 20s, from Spring, died in the hospital.
-He had co-morbidities in addition to testing positive for COVID-19. - A man in his 40s, from Spring, died in the hospital.
-There were no co-morbidities noted in his medical records. - A man in his 50s, from Willis, died in the hospital.
-He had co-morbidities in addition to testing positive for COVID-19. - A man in his 60s, from Spring, died in the hospital.
-He had co-morbidities in addition to testing positive for COVID-19. - A man in his 70s, from Splendora, died in the hospital.
+- A woman in her 40s, from New Caney, died in the hospital.
+She had co-morbidities in addition to testing positive for COVID-19. - A man in his 60s, from Magnolia, died in the hospital.
+He had co-morbidities in addition to testing positive for COVID-19. - A man in his 60s, from Porter, died in the hospital.
 He had co-morbidities in addition to testing positive for COVID-19. - A man in his 70s, from Spring, died in the hospital.
-He had co-morbidities in addition to testing positive for COVID-19. - A woman in her 80s, from Splendora, died in the hospital.
+He had co-morbidities in addition to testing positive for COVID-19.v - A woman in her 80s, from Splendora, died in the hospital.
+She had co-morbidities in addition to testing positive for COVID-19. - A woman in her 90s, from The Woodlands, died in the hospital.
 She had co-morbidities in addition to testing positive for COVID-19.